alexhegit/auto-llm-benchmark/trtllm/gptManagerBenchmark/README.md

 2. You can auto test multiple modes like `autoBM-with-list.sh`

-You may need to modify them with on your environment like model path, results log and csv save path and different build engine configs, etc.
+You may need to modify them with on your environment like model path, test cases(isl, osl, batchsize), results log and csv save path and different build engine configs, etc.